vetux/xng/README.md

 # xEngine - Game Engine library for C++

-The engine is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.

 xEngine is designed to be a standalone modular toolkit for game development.
 Games can be created entirely in C++.

-The [editor](https://github.com/vetux/xng-editor) builds ontop of the library to provide a user friendly interface for authoring ECS scenes and game compilation (Cross Compilation, etc.).
+The [editor](https://github.com/vetux/xng-editor) builds ontop of the library to provide a graphical user interface for building games with the engine.

 Users may also create their own specialized tools that link against the engine library.

 Once the project has reached a stable state there will be semantically versioned releases (v0.1.0) and a stable branch (master) will be maintained.

-[xng-editor](https://github.com/vetux/xng-editor) - Editor application to simplify and accelerate the game creation workflow
+## ⚠️ Current Project Status
+The engine is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.

 ## Features
  - High Performance Renderer using GPU Driven rendering techniques